-But don’t stop there.
-Ask for a tour of the office, even if they don’t offer one to you.
+- Ask for a tour of the office (or accept one if offered).
 It’s important for you to see employees in action with your own two eyes.
-If what you’re hearing from your interviewers doesn’t match what you actually experience, that’s very telling.
+If what you’re hearing from your interviewers doesn’t match what you actually experience, that’s telling.

 - Find out about employees’ personal experiences at the company.
 Ask the people you meet with what they love about the company.
 Why do they like working there?
 Are there things about the company that frustrate them?
 How would they define the company culture?
 Is there room for advancement?
 Does the company tend to promote from within?
 Is there a mentoring program?